T-Lind/kinect-terrain-tracker/README.md

-Here is a `README.md` for your Kinect-based floor detection algorithm in C++:

----

 # Kinect Floor Detection Algorithm

 This project implements a floor detection algorithm using an **Xbox One Kinect** and the **Kinect SDK 2.0**.
 The